The Church (1989 film): Plot

-In medieval Germany, a band of Teutonic Knights massacre a village of supposed devil-worshippers and bury their bodies underground, building a Gothic cathedral over the mass grave as a means to contain the demonic evil within.
+In medieval Germany, a band of Teutonic Knights massacre a village of devil worshippers and bury their bodies underground, building a Gothic cathedral over the mass grave as a means to contain the demonic evil within.

 In the present day, the cathedral's new librarian Evan arrives for his first day on the job.
 He meets Lisa, an artist supervising a restoration of the church's elaborate frescoes, who introduces him to the surly Bishop and the kindly Father Gus.
 The Bishop warns Evan not to enter the church's catacombs, nominally due to their instability.

 Lisa soon discovers a mysterious parchment carrying what resemble architectural schematics.
 With the help of Evan, they sneak the parchment back to Lisa's home.
 As the two bond over their mutual interest in medieval art and architecture, they have sex.
 It is halted when Evan has a sudden realization and finds hidden Latin text on the parchment referring to a "stone with seven eyes".

 Evan later explores the catacombs to find the stone.
 Evan uncovers the stone in a hidden crypt; on opening it, the crypt reveals a vast, seemingly endless black void.
 A blue light radiates from the hole and reveals a sack.
 On opening it, Evan is grabbed by hands from the inside before he blacks out.
 When he regains consciousness, the sack and hands are gone, and his wrists are bleeding.
 As Evan flees a sacristan who is investigating for intruders, Evan flees, loses control of his hands, and tears out his still-beating heart and bites into it.
 At home, Lisa experiences dreams of the unsealed hole and a vast, candle-filled atrium.
 When awake, she is attacked by a goat-headed demon and flees in terror.
 Returning home, the sacristan begins experiencing the same symptoms as Evan.